27 Sales Resume Examples That Landed Jobs in 2026

 Underneath your name and title, list your contact information.
 Keep the text the same font size as the body of your resume, and consider including a border (with or without color) to make it pop.
 This section should include:

-Once you upload your resume to an online job application, it won’t go straight to a hiring manager’s desk.
+As you manage job applications, remember that any resumes you send off likely won’t go straight to the hiring manager’s desk.
 Instead, it will go through the ATS, or Applicant Tracking System software.

-This system uses keywords in your resume to determine your likelihood of being a good fit for a particular sales job.
+This system uses keywords in your resume and LinkedIn headline to determine your likelihood of being a good fit for a particular sales job.
 If you don’t pass the ATS scan, it’s doubtful you’ll get an interview.

 To get past the software and reach human eyes, pay attention to: